All Episodes

 Anyway, what's on your mind?

-But you know, tell me what you think.
+But, you know, tell me what you think.

 And we did that.

-I think this is a good idea because you do it and you have the connection, but every conservative, and now that Laura Trump is uh associate associate director or whatever of the GOP, you know, that they should you know, just like they pay for ads, well, they should pay all the conservatives to go to town halls to have town halls and have the local people,
+But every conservative, and now that Laura Trump is an associate director or whatever of the GOP, you know, that they should, you know, just like they pay for ads, well, they should pay all the conservatives to go to town halls, to have town halls, and have the local people, the local representatives and council and senators that are running for office there and also talk about Trump's successes when he was in office.

 They believe the crap that they hear on regular TV.

-Stacy on the right, you know, Terrence, everybody to ha hold town halls, but they can't afford to do that.
+Stacy on the right, you know, Terrence, everybody to hold town halls, but they can't afford to do that.

-But with the GO paying for it.
+But with the GOP for it, go ahead.

-Let me let me give you let me give you some good news.
+Let me give you some good news.

 Laura Trump happened to be on Hannity last night.